AR Storytelling Platform For Brands

 From our initial user research we learned that interacting with a piece of art or marketing is more engaging when we give certain control to the users.
 With our layer navigation system, we combined different kinds of content and overlay it over a certain marker, giving users a variety of content to experience.

-For now, we support the following file formats:
+For now, we support the layers:

-• 360 Panorama Image and Video
+360 Panorama Images and Videos

-• 3D Models (glTF, fbx, obj)
+3D Models (glTF, fbx, obj)

-• Info Layer (Text + Images + Links)
+Info Layer (Text + Images + Links)

 Customizable Info Layer